 In contrast to some other proposals for post-pandemic economic recovery, reviving the forests would require relatively little funding, and yet be of great benefit to society, to those who enhance their mental well-being in nature, who care about children’s future, who value the landscape and live of tourism, who enjoy quality air and water, to everyone.

-The chance could be one-in-a-generation: like waves for surfing, action needs to be taken now—in the coming months [before all pines are replaced with eucalyptus]—or who knows if the opportunity will emerge again.
+This chance could be one-in-a-generation: like waves for surfing, action needs to be taken now—in the coming months [before pines are replaced with eucalyptus]—or who knows if the opportunity will emerge again.